drkhodakarami/drkhodakarami.github.io/wiki/Inventory.md

 text

 <div class="alert alert-dismissible alert-danger">
-  :bulb:<strong>Remember</strong>, version 1.1.2+MC_1.21.3 is extending from <strong>NOScreenUpdatableBE</strong> and implemets the <strong>ITickSync</strong> and <strong>ExtendedScreenHandlerFactory</strong> by itself, meaning that you need to handle the deferred behavior for the end tick update manually. <p/><p/>In the next version this will change and it will extend <strong>UpdateEndTickBE</strong> because normally when you have inventories, you want to have screens and by implementing <strong>ITickSyncBE</strong> we want to syncronize these inventories so the update should automatically deferred to the end of the tick cycle.
+  :bulb:<strong>Remember</strong>, version 1.1.2+MC_1.21.3 is extending from <strong>NOScreenUpdatableBE</strong> and implemets the <strong>ITickSync</strong> and <strong>ExtendedScreenHandlerFactory</strong> by itself, meaning that you need to handle the deferred behavior for the end tick update manually. <p/><p/>In the next versions this will change and it will extend <strong>UpdateEndTickBE</strong> because normally when you have inventories, you want to have screens and by implementing <strong>ITickSyncBE</strong> we want to syncronize these inventories so the update should automatically deferred to the end of the tick cycle.
 </div>

 ---